 Athens offers a rich downtown scene with a variety of shops, pubs, and restaurants.

-Many of which started from local talent like Jackie O’s.
+Many of them started from local talent like Jackie O’s.
 With its three locations in Athens: The Public House, The Uptown Brewhouse, and The Taproom and Brewery, what fun you will have!

 Little Fish Brewing